Caoxuheng/HyMS/README.md

 The code will be released soon.
 ***The paper has been accepted by Optics Letter***
 For a better study, we publish an online version based on AI-Studio.
 You can apply our algorithm on the CAVE dataset without configuring the system environment >>>>[*Online Version*](https://aistudio.baidu.com/aistudio/projectdetail/4418051)<<<<
+# Note
+There are two versions of HSMS.
+The GPU-based one and CPU-based one.
+GPU-based methods can complete super-resolution tasks in a short amount of time, but since GPU-based Newton's methods do not take into account that the denominator cannot be zero, this version may fail on some images.
+The CPU-based one is the stable version.
 # Flowchart
 ![Flowchart](https://github.com/Caoxuheng/imgs/blob/main/ol2.png)
 # Result presentation